Opinion | Inside the GOP playbook: Attack ‘woke’ corporations, protect their low tax rates

 The GOP two-step

 Republicans claim to support infrastructure repair, but they won’t support corporate tax hikes to pay for it.
-They probably won’t support deficit spending, either, given that they’re already fake-screaming about deficits on President Biden’s watch.
+They probably won’t support deficit spending, either, given that they’re already fake-screaming about deficits on Biden’s watch.

 If and when virtually all congressional Republicans — if not all — oppose Biden’s plan, they will be opposing extremely popular ideas.
 Yet they will also be siding on this matter with much of corporate America, which is lining up in opposition to Biden’s proposed tax hikes.